SondaSengupta/Code-Concepts/Intro_to_SQL.md

 ```

 ```
-Example: Make a table of actors and movies that have a many to many relationship.
+--Example: Make a table of actors and movies that have a --many to many relationship.
 Select the actor names relating to the movies they have played in.

 CREATE TABLE Actors (
   id int PRIMARY KEY,